 Jonathan Pulcifer built this house in 1718 on Summer Street, one of the “oldest ways” in Ipswich.
-He was probably the grandson of son of Benjamin Pulsipher, an early settler of Ipswich who died in 1695.
+He was a descendant of Benjamin Pulsipher, an early settler of Ipswich who died in 1695.
 The son of the builder of this house, Jonathan Pulcifer Jr. is listed as a sailor in the French and Indian War.

 Thomas Franklin Waters mentioned this house in Ipswich in the Massachusetts Bay Colony (1915), referencing the recorded sales in the Salem book of deeds: